utkarshpant112/283-Assignment1/README.md

    IV.
 Install gcc and make.

-   V.   Make the code changes.
+   V.   Referred Intel SDM to find the capabilities of the remaining MSRs and made the code changes.

    VI.
 Build the module using make command.